Kadee80/front_end_web_F16/Week_11/Modifying_Bootstrap/README.md

 # Customizing Bootstrap:

 Today’s class is going to be a doosey!
-We are going to start with our jQuery based carousel from a few weeks ago, and modify Bootstrap’s base CSS to create something more custom and unique.
+We are going to start with our jQuery based carousel, and modify Bootstrap’s base CSS to create something more custom and unique.

 Before we begin, do a git pull so you have the starter folder.